How to Downsize Your Home When Moving

 It’s okay to keep your favorites if you’ll have room, but if you don’t reread or re-watch the title, there’s no point in letting them take up space in your new home.
 Be realistic about how much room you’ll have to store these things.

-Do you still decorate for the all the holidays?
+Do you still decorate for the holidays?
 If so, will you have the space to set up and store all your decorations in your new home?
 This is a good time to scale back your displays and dial down the number of light strings you have on hand.

 “Get in the generous spirit — a day of downsizing to you may be another family’s excitement over a free dining room table they couldn’t afford otherwise,” Freeney said.